tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 Expo is a nice tool as it provides an easy way to write and run apps on your phone using [all of the phones features](https://docs.expo.dev/versions/latest/).

+Our plan this summer is to teach you how understand at a fundamental level how React Native apps are designed and to leverage the power of modern AI LLMs to rapidly build and deploy sophisticated apps...

+---

 # Week 1

 ## Week 1 Programming Projects